-Structural analysis is frequently used in piping design and simulation process due to the elastoplastic behavior of aluminium or other piping materials.
-In this project the bending of an aluminium pipe is done via a rolling process.
+Structural analysis is frequently used in piping design and simulation process due to the elastoplastic behavior of aluminum or other piping materials.
+In this project, the bending of an aluminum pipe is done via a rolling process.

 A nonlinear static structural analysis was selected.
 The penalty contact with higher stiffness was used for the contact between the pipe, roller, and molder.
 The results show the von Mises stress and total nonlinear strain formed in the bent aluminum pipe.

-The long distance piping networks and junction’s architecture generate a lot of problems for the piping maintenance in oil & gas and industrial water transportation.
+The long-distance piping networks and junction’s architecture generate many problems for the piping maintenance in oil and gas and industrial water transportation.

 This simulation project captures the nuances of turbulent pipe flow.
-With it, we can visualize the flow phenomena at pipelines bends, junctions and also nozzles.
+With it, it is possible to visualize the flow phenomena at pipelines bends, junctions, and nozzles.
 The engineer created the geometry with Salome 7.4.0 and meshed on SimScale using the snappyHexMesh algorithm.

 In many practical applications, the piping system transports a mix of fluids with different physical properties and different behavior during the flow.
 One of these applications frequently used in the construction industry are concrete mixes.
-High slump or “flowing” concrete mixes are economical ready mix products that allow maximum flow without sacrificing strength by adding water at the job site.
+High slump or “flowing” concrete mixes are economical ready-mix products that allow a maximum flow without sacrificing strength by adding water at the job site.

 This project simulates the flow of a non-Newtonian fluid (concrete) through a pipeline.
 The mixture mass proportions are 45% Gravel, 29% Sand, 9% Fine Sand, 17% Cement.
 The geometry constructed in Salome uses a CAD model of a ball valve.